deaboss/PlantPal/README.md

 #Plant Pal

-Plant Pal is an esp32 Based Smart Plant Pot
+Plant Pal is an esp32 Based Smart Plant Pot<br>
 All of the code was compiled using the Arduio IDE configured for esp32

 ## Component List